 - Failure to prescribe appropriate prescriptions, therapy, or treatment guidelines

 According to research published in the Annals of Internal Medicine, overcoming the risks associated with “distracted doctoring” is possible with a balanced approach.
 Each practice should design a balanced approach that works to improve outcomes for the patient and the physicians.
+Many practices opt to use medical scribes (remote and in-person) that take pressure off the physician and allow them to focus more on the patient.

 Steps Physicians Can Take To Avoid Distracted Doctoring